ibrahimcesar/ts-math/README.md

 ## Challenges

+> “Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.”
+>
+> ― Martin Fowler

 - [ ] Clean the code!
 - [ ] Make tests go green!
 - [ ] Open a PR!